-To begin exploring your foundation’s effect on Black, Indigenous and communities of color in the U.S., here are three questions you should ask your investment manager:
+To begin exploring your foundation’s effect on BIPOC (Black, Indigenous, People of Color) communities in the U.S., here are three questions you should ask your investment manager:

 Only 1.3% of assets in the U.S. are managed by firms that are majority owned by women, or Black, Indigenous and people of color.
 How does your portfolio fare?
 Are the managers diverse?

 We suggest working with your investment advisor to consider specific percentage targets for your portfolio that you’d like managed by minority-owned firms or persons.
 Your investment advisor should be able to counsel you on existing opportunities, and the appropriate timelines to pursue these targets.

 2. Do the Companies I’m Invested in Reinforce Systemic Racism?